JohnStortaJr/basic-aws-wordpress/secret.md

 A `secret.tfvars` file is needed to hold the configuration details that should not be publically visible.
+Note that the file does not need to be called `secret.tfvars`, but should have an extension of `.tfvars` so that it is recognized by the `.gitignore` file and not pushed to the main branch.

 ## Sample entries
 The entries below are needed in order to use this configuration.